 Fortunately, Medicare won’t leave you in the lurch.
 If you qualify for Extra Help and your Medicare Advantage plan is leaving the Medicare program, Medicare will send you a Medicare Advantage Plan Reassignment Notice, also known as a “blue notice”, well in advance.

 The Medicare reassignment notice is sent to inform you that you will automatically be enrolled in a standalone Medicare Prescription Drug Plan (Medicare Part D) if you don’t join a new plan on your own by the end of December.
 This means that, even if you do nothing, you’ll still have drug coverage starting on January 1st.
-It won’t necessarily cover the exact same drugs, so you should research what prescriptions are essential before accepting your assigned plan.
+It won’t necessarily cover the same drugs, so you should research what prescriptions are essential before accepting your assigned plan.

 It’s also important to note that your newly assigned coverage is different from an all-inclusive Medicare Advantage plan.
 Rather, you will have Original Medicare, and Medicare will enroll you in a separate prescription drug plan to ensure you maintain your prescription drug coverage.

 These changes may not give you all the same coverage and benefits you had with your previous Medicare Advantage plan.
-It’s highly recommended that you review all options available to you so that you can join the plan that suits your personal healthcare needs best.
+It’s highly recommended that you review all options available to you so you can join the plan that suits your healthcare needs best.

 Who Receives The MA Plan Reassignment Notice?